Gravitational lens on a static optical constant-curvature background: Its application to Weyl gravity model: Example: Gravitational lensing in MK background

 In order to clarify which parameter contributes perturbatively to the deflection angle of light, we assume the weak field of a small black hole as $|\hat{b}^2 \hat{K}^{\mathrm{opt}}| \ll 1$ and $|\hat K^{\mathrm{opt}} / U^2| \ll 1$.
 Therefore, the deflection angle in the rescaled MK metric is expressed as

 The first term (derived from $\mathcal{F}(r)_{\mathrm{bg}}$) in the right-hand side of Eq.~(\ref{MK-alpha}) is independent of $\hat{m}$.
-This means the OCC background effect, while effects due to the lens object come from the other terms.
+This means the SOCC background effect, while effects due to the lens object come from the other terms.

-Note that $\alpha_{\mathrm{MK}}$ in Eq.~(\ref{MK-alpha}) is not divergent for large $\hat b$, because $\hat b$ is bounded by Eq.~(\ref{upperbound}).
-On the other hand, the deflection angle on the flat background~\cite{Edery, Pireaux, Sultana, Cattani} is divergent, because $\hat b$ is unbounded.
-For instance, the third term of the right-hand side in Eq.~(15) of Reference~\cite{Sultana} is $\propto \hat{b}^3$.